RiseTechnologySpA/sbif-rails/README.md

 ## Description

-SBIF-Rails serves to consume the API SBIF from http://api.sbif.cl/ to get the values from differents dates of:
+SBIF-Rails helps to consume the API SBIF in a Ruby on Rails application from http://api.sbif.cl/ in order to get values on different dates of several index:

  * Dollar
  * Euro
  * IPC